tamuseanmiller/alpaca-stock-trading-bot/README.md

 ## Extra Tidbits of Useful Information

 * The sentiment analysis of news runs by default off of Flair, you can enable Google's Natural Language just by adding the '--natural-lang' command.

+* To add MongoDB functionality add the '--db-name' and '--mongo' flags.

 * News runs off of the NewsAPI and Polygon news.